 The purpose of academic advising is to assist students with any issues that might impact the students' success in completing the program.
-The Program Director and the co-directors serve as the academic advisors to all students enrolled in the program.
-Students may also seek academic advising from student services for general education classes and scheduling conflicts.
+The Dean of Nursing and Assistant Deans serve as the academic advisors to all students enrolled in the program.
+Students may also seek academic advising from the CON Retention Specialist and/or student services for general education classes and scheduling conflicts.